drinferno2001/HOME_NETWORK_AUTOMATION_WIKI/docs/env_setup/index.md

 # Initial Setup

-While a home network wouldn't typically be considered priority or critical enough to warrant a need to take extra precautions for a project like this, I didn't want to anger the rest of the household by killing.
+While a home network wouldn't typically be considered priority or critical enough to warrant a need to take extra precautions for a project like this, I didn't want to anger the rest of the household by killing the Internet connection.
 This is especially the case as I tend to swap between projects and completion timelines aren't entirely set in stone.

 With that in mind, I decided to develop this automation by first replicating it into a virtualized environment in GNS3.
-As I had originally setup a GNS3 server for use in CCNA studies, I thought it best to utilize it now to stand up a testing environment that would take the brunt of most of the damage I could potentially do.
+As I had originally setup a GNS3 server for use for my CCNA studies, I thought it best to utilize it now to stand up a testing environment for building my Ansible playbook(s).

 Since we are integrating with tools in a virtual environment, a particular setup had to be devised in order to ease development while also ensuring that we could get the environment as close to production as humanely possible.